 PRO TIP: If you don’t have time to thaw the Slow Cooker Hawaiian Meatballs in the fridge, you can place all of the FROZEN contents of the freezer meal bag into the crock pot and cook it on low for 6-8 hours.
 There’s no need to thaw it when it cooks in the crock pot that long.

-- 20 oz. can pineapple tidbits (put juice aside in a bowl)
+- 20 ounce pineapple tidbits can Set juice aside to use later

 - 1 cup brown sugar